GluuFederation/docs-ce-prod/3.0.2/source/operation/logs.md

 |16384|  sync|  syncrepl consumer processing  |
 |32768 |  none|  only messages that get logged whatever log level is set  |

-### External Logging

-The Gluu Server leverages FluentD to perform unified external logging.
-Refer to our [FluentD documentation](./fluentd.md) for more details on configuring FluentD with the Gluu Server.
-For more details on FluentD, refer to the [FluentD website](https://www.fluentd.org/).